 RTD or ready-to-drink coffee is becoming a trend for most coffee drinkers.
 Since 2016 18.3% of Americans buy RTDs for the reason of finding other “varieties of health-enhancing additives and benefits” that can be found in coffee.
 In 2018, it reached an awareness of 22.2%.

-What Style Coffee Do People Prefer?
+What Style of Coffee Do People Prefer?

 Between 2017 and 2018, the most ordered specialty coffee is the traditional latte.
 During that time frame, American coffee lovers have drank over 67 million lattes.
-The sales for every cup of specialty coffee increases by 20% every year.
+The sales for every cup of specialty coffee increase by 20% every year.
 Such sales accounted for 8% of the 18 billion dollar coffee market in the US.

 There are 65% of Americans who prefer sweetening their coffee by adding cream.
 The love for creamers by Americans is evident in the Simmons National Consumer Survey and the US.
 Census data of 2019.
 Based on the statistics calculated by Statista, there are 176.32 million Americans who drink their coffee with creamer in 2019.